CEED/libCEED/libceed-mixed-design-decisions.md

 A question is whether the user should be able to change the precision of an object during its lifetime, or create two separate objects.
 A strong argument could be made for being able to change the precision during the lifetime of the object, allowing operators to change computation precision inside a solve.
+However, this would not have to be implemented as a first step.

 Regardless of the level of control over individual operator components exposed to users, we will also want to provide some operator-level options which would be very simple to use.